Reserve Stock in Odoo Before Sales Order Confirmation

 if order.reserved:

-raise UserError("Stock already reserved for this quotation.")
+raise UserError("Stock is already reserved for this quotation.")

 insufficient_lines = order.order_line.filtered(